grafana/grafana/docs/sources/panels-visualizations/visualizations/heatmap/index.md

 ### Legend

-Choose whether you want to display the heatmap legend on the visualization.
+Choose whether you want to display the heatmap legend on the visualization by toggling the **Show legend** switch.

 ### Exemplars